 AI model design, optimization, and life-cycle management rely heavily on data.
 A wireless network can collect a large amount of data as part of its normal operations.
 This provides a good base for designing intelligent network solutions.
-5G Advanced addresses how to optimize the standardized interfaces for data collection while leaving the automation functionality, for example, training and inference up to the proprietary implementation to support full flexibility in the automation of the network.
+5G Advanced addresses how to optimize the standardized interfaces for data collection while leaving the automation functionality, for example, training and inference, up to the proprietary implementation to support full innovation flexibility in the automation of the network.

 AI/ML for RAN enhancements

 In Release 18, AI-powered network energy savings, load balancing, and mobility optimization are supported.